KenawMarie/Odin-rock-paper-scissors/README.md

 ## Overview

-This is a solution to the [The Odin Project Rock Paper Scissors game project](https://www.theodinproject.com/lessons/foundations-rock-paper-scissors).
+This is a solution to the [The Odin Project: Rock Paper Scissors game project](https://www.theodinproject.com/lessons/foundations-rock-paper-scissors).

 ### Screenshot